bryanjhogan/trydotnet-polly/waitAndRetry.md

-# Polly Retries Part 4
+# Polly Retries Part 5

 ### Waiting Before Retrying
-The wait and retry policy adds a delay before retrying, this is especially useful for transient faults.
+There are many scenarios where adding a delay before retrying a requst will be beneficial.
+The Wait and Retry policy adds a delay before retrying, this is especially useful for transient faults.

 ``` cs --region waitAndRetry --source-file .\src\Program.cs --project .\src\PollyDemo.csproj
 ```